-3 couple river crossing puzzle needs systematic and reasoned thinking
+3 couples river crossing puzzle needs systematic and reasoned thinking

-Question: How quickly in minimum number of boat trips can the six cross the river without violating any restriction?
+Question: How quickly in least number of boat trips can the three couples cross the river violating no restriction?

-Bonus question: In how many different ways (trip combinations) can the six cross the river?
+Bonus question: In how many ways (trip combinations) can the three couples cross the river?

-There is no recommended time to solve the puzzle.
+No recommended time to solve this part of the puzzle.

 We’ll explain the solution using analytical reasoning approach.

 Solution to 3 couples river crossing puzzle